-Note: By default, this path is a DOS-mapped drive path (for example, f:\headq\wpgate\api).
+NOTE: By default, this path is a DOS-mapped drive path (for example, f:\headq\wpgate\api).
 However, this will not work, and you must edit the path to the syntax indicated above.

-5. In the Root Directory Directory Services Messages field, enter the path to the root directory for NDS messages, using the same syntax as in Step 4.
+5 In the Root Directory Directory Services Messages field, enter the path to the root directory for NDS messages, using the same syntax as in Step 4 on page 188.

-Note: By default, this path is a DOS mapped drive path (for example, f:\headq\wpgate\api).
+NOTE: By default, this path is a DOS mapped drive path (for example, f:\headq\wpgate\api).
 However, this will not work, and you must edit the path to the syntax indicated above.